-Inflammation can present itself in a variety of ways.
-For some people it creates muscle soreness, pain, a burning sensation or even an itchy feeling.
+Joint inflammation can be caused by several things, but to improve joint health, it is imperative to know some foods that cause inflammation and also anti-inflammatory foods.
+Inflammation in joints can present itself in a variety of ways.
+For some people, it creates muscle soreness, pain, a burning sensation, or even an itchy feeling.
 It can also be accompanied by other symptoms such as tightness and swelling in the skin.

 Inflammation and Healing

-When we cut ourselves, it may get red, swollen and perhaps puffy.
-The area becomes inflamed due to an important chemical reaction that takes place to break down damaged tissue, fight off germs, and heal the wound.
+When we cut ourselves, it may get red, swollen, and perhaps puffy.
+The area becomes inflamed due to an essential chemical reaction that takes place to break down damaged tissue, fight off germs, and heal the wound.
 You could call inflammation our body’s self-healing system.

 Arthritis and Inflammation/Muscle Soreness

 Close to 50 thousand Americans have some form of arthritis.
 The chances of getting it increase with age; however, many young people also suffer the muscle soreness, pain, and stiffness associated with this crippling ailment.
 The most common form of arthritis is osteoarthritis.
 It occurs when cartilage on the bones wear down.
 Arthritis can impact your joint health due to age, weight, injury, illness, and infection.
 There are over 100 different types of arthritis.